 When shopping around for a 0% APR credit card, it’s also important to consider that a certain credit limit is never guaranteed.
 If you have a high limit in mind for a big purchase, for example, the best thing to do is to make your overall financial situation as low-risk as possible to a card issuer.
 That means having a clean credit report – including a history of on-time payments and low credit utilization – and enough annual income to afford your monthly payments.

 These cards benefit from $0 annual fees and require good credit or better (a credit score of 700+) for good odds of approval.
-None of these cards offer rewards, but they’re meant for financing rather than regular spending.
-You can always adopt the island approach and use a different rewards card for purchases you’ll pay in full each month.
-All of these cards also require good or excellent credit.
+Most of them don’t offer any kind of rewards, but they’re meant for financing rather than regular spending.

 When a 0% APR period ends, the credit card’s regular APR will kick in.
 That rate will apply to any unpaid balance remaining on the credit card as well as any new purchases made from that point on.
 The regular APR that applies when a 0% APR period expires tends to be very high, so it’s best not to leave much of a balance for it to affect.… read full answer